jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/authorization/authorization.rst

 Authorization on the platform
 =============================

 To work on the platform you have to :ref:`authorize <login>`.
-To do so you will have to :ref:`register <registration>` a user account (note that there are :ref:`password policies <passwordPolicy>`).
+To do so you will have to :ref:`register <registration>` a user account (note that there are :ref:`password policies <passwordPolicy>`). :ref:`UTM codes <utmCodes>` can be added to the platform link to add certain information to the newly registered user account.
 If you are planning to work with the platform via API you can use :ref:`application tokens <appToken>` (please note that this feature can be disabled by instance administrator).

 .. _registration: